codefresh-io/docs.codefresh.io/_posts/2024-feb-release-notes.md

 ## Features & enhancements

-### Blobless Git clone
+### Pipelines: Blobless Git clone

-Here's one more enhancement which contributes to workflow optimization.
-Our new field for our `git_clone` step: the `exclude_blob` field.
+Here's an enhancement which contributes to workflow optimization.
+A new field for our `git_clone` step: the `exclude_blob` field.

 Filter out blob files from the Git repository to further streamline your development process - fewer unnecessary files to clone and faster cloning times!
 Simply set `exclude_blob` to `true`.
 To always include blob files, simply retain the default value of `false`.

-### Argo CD application enhancements
+### GitOps: Argo CD application enhancements

-We have a couple of usability enhancements for Argo CD applications in Codefresh.
+We introduced a couple of usability enhancements for Argo CD applications in Codefresh.

-##### Deployment record for Current Release**
+##### Deployment record for Current Release
-To more accurately represent of the selected application's live deployment status, we now clearly differentiate between current and historical deployments in the Timeline tab.
+To more accurately represent the live deployment status of the selected application in the Timeline tab, we now clearly differentiate between current and historical deployments.

-The Current Release is now prominently displayed as a dedicated deployment record at the top of the Timelines tab, tagged as the Current Version.
+The Current Release is prominently displayed as a dedicated deployment record at the top of the Timelines tab, tagged as the Current Version.
 It is followed by the list of Previous Releases.

 {% include
 image.html